isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 from its lease database.
 Next, it iterates over the new/updated leases and adds them to the database or updates them if they already exist.

-Even though the High Avialability is the major application for this command, it can be freely used in all cases when it is desired to send multiple lease changes in a single command.
+Even though High Availability is the major application for this command, it can be freely used in all cases when it is desired to send multiple lease changes in a single command.